According to statistics, side sleeping is the most common sleeping position (1). It’s also the healthiest one, according to experts.

 Different combinations of materials and support systems make this type of mattress suitable for almost everyone.

-In order to pick a mattress that will go well with your sleeping style, pay attention to the materials – denser foams, thicker coils, and cooling infusions are always great — and keep in mind that hybrids may feel firmer if you’re used to foam mattresses, so you may have to toggle your firmness preferences a bit.
+To pick a mattress that will go well with your sleeping style, pay attention to the materials – denser foams, thicker coils, and cooling infusions are always great — and keep in mind that hybrids may feel firmer if you’re used to foam mattresses, so you may have to toggle your firmness preferences a bit.

 - Jen Karetnick.
 (2016, January 22).
 4 Healthy Reasons to Sleep on Your Side.
 Retrieved from https://www.mentalfloss.com/article/67593/4-healthy-reasons-sleep-your-side